Q&A With John Kessel

 AE: How much or little do current events impact your writing?

-AE: How can readers follow your writing?
+AE: How can our readers follow you and your writing?

-Q&A With Marguerite Sheffer
+Q&A With Harry Turtledove

 Asimov’s Editor: What is the story behind this piece?